yannRogerPhD/OpenSees-TCL-gmsh-Project-1/examples/readMe.txt

     (a) if quad 4:
         - check thickness, pressure, rhoVal, massDen and fluidDen for all layers
         - add tags if necessary

+WHEN EVER CONFLICTS HAPPEN WHEN TRYING TO PULL, ENFORCE rm -rf .idea/